thenetcircle/dino/docs/md/api.md

     }

-The response will send the same ActivityStreams as was in the request, with the addition of a server generated ID (uuid) and the "published" field set to the time the server received the request (in RFC3339 format).
+The response will send the same ActivityStreams as was in the request, with the addition of a server generated ID (uuid) and the `published` field set to the time the server received the request (in RFC3339 format).

 ## remove_room